LankeyBoard/RulesGraph/generatedRules.md

 slug: HIDE-ACTION

 When you are obscured from enemies you can try and hide.
-See the rules on stealth for how to handle this.

-### Slip Away

-slug: SLIP-AWAY

-Your movement does not trigger counter moves this round.
+The GM determines the difficulty of the Agility Test.
+If you pass the test you gain the [Hidden status](/rules/player_rules#STATUSES).
+On a Mixed, you are harder to spot.
+If you try and Hide again on your next round, the difficulty of the Test is reduced by 3.

 ### Sprint